dnndev/xmp-docs/form-controls/add-to-roles.md

     Comparisons are text-only and are not case-sensitive.
 You can test for equality using the "=" operator or inequality using the "<>" operator.
     :::

+*   **RoleDelimiter**: optional.
+When listing more than one Role Name in the `RoleNames` property, this value determines what character is used to separate them.
+By default, the values is the pipe `|` character.
+Often users will set the RoleDelimiter to the comma `,` character.

 *   **RoleNames**: Required.
 One or more DotNetNuke security role names you want to add the user to.
-If more than one role is specified, separate them with commas.
+If more than one role is specified, separate them with the pipe `|` character (by default) or the character specified in the `RoleDelimiter` property.
 Field tokens may be used to populate this property.

 *   **StartDate**: optional.
 When specified, this is the date on which the user will be placed in the role - i.e. the Effective Date.
 Field tokens may be used to populate this property.
 New to version 4.1